Gum Disease, North Dallas TX

 Nonsurgical Deep Cleaning Utilizing the Dental Endoscope

-Most people, over time, build up tartar around their teeth at the gum line.
-Some people naturally form more tartar than others, but everyone has it.
-Effective daily oral hygiene can minimize that buildup by removing the bacterial plaque that influences tartar formation, since tartar is an encrustation on the teeth formed by salivary secretions, food residue, and various minerals (such as calcium carbonate or phosphate).
-This hard mineral substance, which cannot be effectively removed at home once it forms, makes it far easier for disease-causing bacteria, and the food debris they feed on, to attach and remain impervious to brushing and flossing.
-Tartar below the gum has been removed by scraping the root surface without seeing the deposit.
-Today, we understand that this “blind” approach can leave bacteria and tartar at the tooth, which in turn can prevent the gum from reattaching to the tooth and lead to re-infection.
+Most people, over time, build up tartar around their teeth under the gum line.
+Effective daily oral hygiene can minimize that buildup by removing the bacterial plaque that influences tartar formation, since tartar is an encrustation on the teeth formed by salivary secretions.
+Tartar on the root surface is like dirt in a wound, it must be removed for the wound to heal.
+Tartar below the gum has traditionally been removed by blind scraping the root surface without seeing the deposit.
+Today, we understand that this “blind” approach can leave bacteria and tartar at the tooth, which in turn can lead to re-infection.

-An endoscope, which enables the dentist to see the tooth surface and gum line under great magnification and without the necessity of an incision, allows more of the bacteria and tartar to be removed.
+The dental endoscope is a device with a very small camera that allows us to look at tartar without lifting back the gum tissue.
+This allows more of the bacteria and tartar to be removed.
 The device magnifies surfaces up to 50 times, allowing the visualization of deposits invisible to the naked eye.
 For the patient this means a cleaner tooth, better gum repair and, in many cases, no need for surgical intervention.

 Videoscope-Assisted Minimally Invasive Surgery (V-MIS)

-In more severe cases where we choose to regenerate (regrow) bone that has been lost to periodontal disease, the videoscope makes it possible to make openings in the gums that are much smaller than in the past – and minimize post-operative problems.
-When combined with the application of biomaterials that encourage the regeneration of soft and hard oral tissues, such as enamel matrix derivatives (see below), the surgical result is more predictable and more comfortable, usually with far less gum recession than other traditional periodontal treatment methods (Guided Tissue Regeneration).
+In cases where we need to regenerate (regrow) bone that has been lost to periodontal disease, the videoscope makes it possible to gently tease back the gums.
+This gives us a better view of the tartar and a greater ability to remove it.
+When combined with the application of biomaterials that encourage the regeneration of gum and bone, such as enamel matrix derivatives (see below), the surgical result is more predictable and more comfortable, usually with far less gum recession than other traditional periodontal treatment methods.

 Enamel Matrix Derivatives (Emdogain)

 The EMD’s used in periodontal treatment have a porcine origin.
-They are isolated, processed, and prepared for “on-time” delivery during the therapy itself.
 Their use for treating periodontitis and gum recession has been approved by the U.S. Food and Drug Administration.

 Before EMD’s can be applied, the affected teeth are given a thorough cleaning to remove tartar and bacterial plaque using the endoscope or videoscope.
-The tooth root surface is then cleaned with a preparatory material and the proteins are placed.
-These proteins quickly form an interactive yet invisible layer on the teeth which, in our experience, has significantly augmented healing following treatment of gum disease and implant placement.
+Once placed these proteins quickly form an interactive yet invisible layer on the teeth which, can significantly augment healing following treatment of gum disease and implant placement.